blueskydigital/react-admin/README.md

 Add a ReactJS admin GUI to any RESTful API.
 Based on [ng-admin](https://github.com/marmelab/ng-admin).

+# Development is discontinued !!!

+> We continued with [react-mobx-admin](https://github.com/blueskydigital/react-mobx-admin).
+Adopting ideas from amaizing [admin-on-rest](https://github.com/marmelab/admin-on-rest) utilizing [MobX](https://mobxjs.github.io/mobx/) as a state manager.

 [![Screencast](http://marmelab.com/ng-admin/images/screencast.png)](https://vimeo.com/118697682)

-## Status

-Development is pre-beta but is progressing fast.
 React-admin will be backwards compatible with ng-admin, which means that the API for describing an admin will be the same:

 ```js
 var ad = AdminDescription;